freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 In terms of switches, they still include a switch per ball in the stack, but also an additional drain switch to trigger kicking the ball from the drain into the stack.

 *The animation shows a 6-ball trough filled with three balls.
 It starts by ejecting a ball, followed by draining that ball.
-The ball stays in the drain.*
+The ball stays in the drain until the entry coil activates, which makes the ball roll over to the ball stack.*

 ### Two coils and one switch